jspolice/blog/content/author/petarslovic.md

 **Hungry for Code, Hungry for Ideas.**

 Interested in building Web products and communities.
 Passionate about engineering Web applications and sharing knowledge.
-Architecturing complex and highly interactive JavaScript applications and brewing awesome coffee.
+Architecting complex, dynamic and highly interactive web applications through JavaScript and lots of coffee.
+Specializing in Angular JS and enthusiasm.